Generic selectors

 After my return from Myanmar

-I had many, nice and sullen but fortunately everything was fine.
-I learned a very important thing, even necessary if I want to continue my travels in these countries.
-You always have more money than I need because differently it can be and I had a very good lesson at the end of the world.
-Upon arriving at Khao San Road I first went to pick up my luggage to remove my debit card and finally took out the cash.
+When I finally left the airport, I had to catch a bus to take me to the hotel, 20 km away.
+Of course I had no money, so I got some for the ticket from a Belgian, but again he gave it to me himself when I told him my story.
+I have had many adventures in recent times, nice and dark, but fortunately everything ended well.
+I learned a very important thing, even essential if I want to continue my travels in such countries.
+You always have to have more money than you need because things can be different and I had a very good lesson at the end of the world.
+After reaching Khao San Road I first went to collect my luggage to get my debit card and finally I got some cash.
 I felt saved.
-Again I went to pay for the cheapest room in the area and then after a meal, I was quietly going to sleep.
+I went again to pay for the cheapest room in the area and then after the meal, I went to sleep peacefully.

-Summary
+Summary of Thailand

 Thailand was a wonderful experience and I had a wonderful time.
 I trained the national sport of this country, which taught me a lot, and I was able to get to know many Thai people as they are.
 I saw beautiful temples and oriental art.
 The people and especially the women were always very good to me and the kitchen was excellent.
 Whether it was the bustling Bangkok, elephant riding in the jungle, rafting or paradise, the tropical island, every time it was great.
 The only thing I can regret is that I had to leave, but here time is not enough.